Phase-lag predicts nonlinear response maxima in liquid-sloshing experiments: Response curves of sloshing for varying driving amplitudes

-In figure~\ref{fig:resonance_driving} we show measurements performed for three additional driving amplitudes, $A=0.32\%$, $0.17\%$ and $0.09\%$.
+In this section, we quantitatively compare our experimentally obtained response curves for three additional driving amplitudes, $A=0.32\%$, $0.17\%$ and $0.09\%$ to the Duffing oscillator.
+The only parameter of the Duffing equation in \eqref{eq:duffing_dimless} that could neither be obtained from potential theory nor measured directly is the nonlinearity constant $\varepsilon=-59.2$, which was freely fitted.
+The response curves are shown in figure~\ref{fig:resonance_driving}, where experimental measurements are represented by symbols and the solid (dotted) lines denote stable (unstable) solutions of the Duffing equation.

 At the lowest driving amplitude investigated, quasi-planar waves are found across the whole frequency range.
 The system behaves here nearly like a harmonic oscillator, but with the maximum sloshing amplitude slightly below the linear prediction ($\Omega=1$), and with the response curve marginally asymmetric (see figure~\ref{fig:resonance_driving}(\textit{a})).
 Both features are perfectly captured by the Duffing solution.
 For increasing driving amplitude hysteresis emerges, and the onset of hysteresis is in agreement with the analytical nonlinearity threshold for the Duffing oscillator \citep[$A_c\approx 0.13\%$, see][]{Brennan2008}.
 In the lower branch, the waves remain quasi-planar (as is the case for all $A$), whereas in the upper branch the wave peaks becomes higher and slightly more pointed.
 All our analyses suggest that the flow behaves here like an ideal Duffing oscillator, which is also reflected in the high quality of the fit (with discrepancies at the level of measurement uncertainty).

 At $A=0.32\%$ the agreement with the fit is still excellent, but in the experiments the jump-down transition occurs much earlier than in the Duffing curve.
 This behaviour becomes more pronounced at $A=0.64\%$, whereas the agreement in the jump-up transition point ($\Omega \approx 0.95$) remains excellent.
 In the Duffing oscillator, the jump-up transition depends on the nonlinearity only, whereas the jump-down transition depends also on the damping \citep{Brennan2008}.
 The premature jump-down transition in our experiments suggests a nonlinear increase of the damping, which is in line with the emergence of highly dissipative waves (with liquid steeply rising at the wall or wave-breaking, see figure~\ref{fig:states}(\textit{c}, \textit{d})) close to resonance.